-Maddi’s experience and expertise allow her to partner with organizations in a variety of areas, including policy and procedure development, staff training, administration and management standards implementation, and program development, all in line with COA and CARF accreditation standards.
-Maddi received her BSW from the University of Southern Colorado and holds her MSW from New Mexico Highlands University with a concentration in Administration and Family Services.
+Maddi’s experience and expertise allow her to partner with organizations in a variety of areas, including staff training, policy and procedure development, administration and management standards implementation, and self-study compilation and review.
+Maddi received a BSW from the University of Southern Colorado and earned an MSW from New Mexico Highlands University with a concentration in Administration and Family Services.

 Carol Smith, Accreditation Consultant

-Ms. Smith’s experience as a surveyor for the Commission on Accreditation of Rehabilitation Facilities (CARF) for the past 24 years provides her with an exceptional foundation from which to guide our clients through the accreditation process.
-In addition, she is a survey report editor, trainer and mentor, and serves on the appeals board for CARF.
+Carol experience as a surveyor for the Commission on Accreditation of Rehabilitation Facilities (CARF) for the past 28 years provides her with an exceptional foundation from which to guide our clients through the accreditation process.
+In addition, she is a survey report editor, trainer and mentor who serves on the appeals board for CARF.

-Carol received her MA in Counseling Psychology from Michigan State University and is a Licensed Professional Counselor and Certified Advanced Addiction Counselor.
+Carol received an MA in Counseling Psychology from Michigan State University and is a Licensed Professional Counselor, Certified Clinical Supervisor and Certified Advanced Addiction Counselor.

 Mary W. Weaver, MSW, Accreditation Consultant

-Mary received her Master of Social Work Administration, Policy, and Planning degree from Rutgers State University and holds a Bachelor of Science degree in Psychology from Tuskegee University.
+Mary received an MSW Administration, Policy and Planning degree from Rutgers State University and earned a BS in Psychology at Tuskegee University.

-Kristen has more than 30 years of accreditation experience in behavioral health and child welfare.
-She served as COO for a faith-based organization for 17 years and saw them through 4 successful reaccreditation reviews.
-She has worked closely with Governing Boards on program development and strategic planning initiatives.
+Kristen has amassed more than 30 years of accreditation experience in behavioral health and child welfare.
+For 17 years she served as COO for a faith-based organization, guiding it through four successful reaccreditation reviews.
+She has worked closely with governing boards and senior management on program development, strategic planning initiatives and leadership development.

-As a COA reviewer, Kristen has participated in over 30 site reviews.
-She is experienced as a peer reviewer and team leader and has reviewed private non-profit as well as for-profit agencies, Military Reviews, and Canadian Agencies.
+As a COA reviewer, Kristen has participated in more than 40 site reviews.
+She is experienced as a peer reviewer and team leader and has reviewed private non-profit as well as for-profit agencies, military reviews, and Canadian agencies.

-She has served as Adjunct Faculty for Northern Arizona University and Maricopa and Central Arizona Community Colleges.
-Additionally, she has written materials and conducted workshops on PQI, Program and Outcome Evaluation and Ethical Practices.
+She has served as Adjunct Faculty for Northern Arizona University, Maricopa Community College and Central Arizona Community College.
+Additionally, she has written materials and conducted workshops on Performance and Quality Improvement, Program and Outcome Evaluation and Ethical Practices.

-Viviane is a current member of the Board of Directors of Family Focused Treatment Association (FFTA) and a past Board President.
-She was also a member of the Board of Trustees of the Council on Accreditation (COA) where she currently serves on the Standards Committee and the Board Development Committee.
-She has been a COA Peer Reviewer Team Leader and a Hague Evaluator for many years leading numerous accreditation site visits across the United States and Canada.
+An expert in child welfare and behavioral health service structures, Viviane is a member of the Family Focused Treatment Association’s Board of Directors and a past Board President.
+She also served on the Board of Trustees of the Council on Accreditation (COA) where she worked on the Standards Committee and the Board Development Committee.
+She has been a COA Peer Reviewer Team Leader and a Hague Evaluator for many years, leading numerous accreditation site visits across the United States and Canada.

-Vivian’s international experience in child welfare includes chairing the Social Work Tri-City Exchange between Chicago Hamburg, Germany and Birmingham, England.
-She was also invited by the American Embassy as a subject matter expert to lead planning discussions and presentations on de-institutionalization and community placement options for children and adults with disabilities stepping out of state-run residential facilities in Latvia and Lithuania.
+Vivian’s international experience in child welfare includes chairing the Social Work Tri-City Exchange between Chicago, Hamburg, Germany and Birmingham, England.
+She was also invited as a subject matter expert by the American Embassy as a subject matter expert to lead planning discussions and presentations on de-institutionalization and community placement options for children and adults with disabilities stepping out of state-run residential facilities in Latvia and Lithuania.

-Viviane holds a master’s degree in Social Work and a Graduate Certificate in Global Policy Studies from the University of Georgia.
+Viviane holds an MSW and a Graduate Certificate in Global Policy Studies from the University of Georgia.